A Hybrid ABM-PDE Framework for Real-World Infectious Disease Simulations: Numerical Experiments

 \subsubsection{100\% Population}

-Similarly, the total number of symptomatic individuals for the ABM and PDE contributions (\ref{eq:PDE-model}) of the hybrid model are presented in Figs. \ref{fig:extreme_1_total_numbers_100pt} and \ref{fig:extreme_2_total_numbers_100pt}.
-Corresponding experiment snapshots are displayed next to these plots in Figs. \ref{fig:extreme_1_density_agents_100pt} and \ref{fig:extreme_2_density_agents_100pt}.
+Similarly, the total number of symptomatic individuals for the ABM and PDE contributions (\ref{eq:PDE-model}) of the hybrid model are presented in Figs.~\ref{fig:extreme_1_total_numbers_100pt} and~\ref{fig:extreme_2_total_numbers_100pt}.
+Corresponding experiment snapshots are displayed next to these plots in Figs.~\ref{fig:extreme_1_density_agents_100pt} and~\ref{fig:extreme_2_density_agents_100pt}.
 Again, to ensure comparability, the y-axis maximum has been set to the same value across the total number plots, except for the close-up.

-The upper and lower plots in Fig. \ref{fig:extreme_1_total_numbers_100pt} appear identical to the upper and lower plots in Fig. \ref{fig:extreme_1_total_numbers_25pt}, respectively.
+The upper and lower plots in Fig.~\ref{fig:extreme_1_total_numbers_100pt} appear identical to the upper and lower plots in Fig.~\ref{fig:extreme_1_total_numbers_25pt}, respectively.
 The peak of the ABM curve is higher for the full population, but it is important to note that this result is based on a single run.
-Once again, the increases and decreases, particularly in the first experiment within the ABM, appear to be partially driven by the activity data (see Fig. \ref{fig:activityChanges}).
+Once again, the increases and decreases, particularly in the Susceptible-ABM scenario within the ABM, appear to be partially driven by the activity data (see Fig.~\ref{fig:activityChanges}).

-Looking at the total numbers plot of the second experiment (see Fig. \ref{fig:extreme_2_total_numbers_100pt}), it appears similar to the plot for the 25\% population sample (see Fig. \ref{fig:extreme_2_total_numbers_25pt}).
+Looking at the total numbers plot of the Exposed-ABM scenario (see Fig.~\ref{fig:extreme_2_total_numbers_100pt}), it appears similar to the plot for the 25\% population sample (see Fig.~\ref{fig:extreme_2_total_numbers_25pt}).
 Indeed, both plots are quite similar, with a slightly higher overall number of symptomatic individuals.
 Notably, both peaks are somewhat higher but occur on the same days (5 and 19).